arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 - semi-automated job (e.g. log parsing/analysis, batch text processing)
 - etc.

 In those cases, the effort to get everything exactly right might not be worth it.
-On the contrary, I think Rust works better for:
+On the contrary, I think Rust (post 1.0) will work better for:

 - a modestly-sized or larger team
 - code for long-running production use